GhostRider-Abhi/PlaywrightFramework/README.md

 * husky init : The init command simplifies setting up husky in a project.
 It creates a pre-commit script in .husky/ and updates the prepare script in package.json.
 Modifications can be made later to suit your workflow.
   \*- npx husky init

+# API mocking

+-Key Methods
+page.route(url, handler): Intercepts requests matching the given URL pattern.
+url: A string or regex pattern for matching requests. handler(route, request): A function to handle the intercepted request.

+- route.continue(): Proceeds with the request.
+- route.abort(): Aborts the request.
+- route.fulfill(options): Responds with mock data.